mschoettle/ecse429-fall15-project/README.md

 #### Calling a controller

-Use the `ca.mcgill.sel.ram.controller.ram.ControllerFactory` to get the singleton instance of a controller.
+Use the `ca.mcgill.sel.ram.controller.ram.ControllerFactory` class to get the singleton instance of a controller.

 #### Initializing the GUI